 So I recommend my future self to go through each week and fop off everything they teach, note down the topics and then go on youtube to find a video about that topic.
 Watch it, print out the weekly reading material, then as you start the assignment go back to the reading material to guide.
 Learning from multiple sources is much better as it isn’t repeated.
 Oh and move reading to the end so that I am reading for a purpose and for a goal to understand WHY I need to use a specific concept in my assignment or HOW to do something that my assignment requires.
 Learning to just learn is just not engaging for me and wastes time because I learn something but I don’t ACTUALLY learn it – I read it.. and forget what I’ve read straight after. 💀

-I kind of feel lucky we are in the age of tech so there are many tools (Grammarly ,Google Calendar, Evernote) that can automatically help with these areas so I’ve managed to find my own ways to aid the struggle.
-Anyways I went to the GP and I have an assessment soon so hopefully when I get diagnosed I can get a Psychiatrist that specialises in learning and behaviour difficulties… it feels such a relief to have potentially a reason and solution.
+Anyways I went to the GP and I have an assessment so hopefully, something comes out from this and I could find a Psychiatrist that specialises in learning or behaviour difficulties… it feels such a relief to have potentially a reason and solution.
 I just assumed that I came out like this and no matter how hard I tried nothing ever changed.

 It’s not like I can’t read or I can’t write it’s the amount of effort that goes into just producing minimal requirements and the small attention span for things that don’t interest me.
 I have to put all my energy into just focusing, for one, and then deciphering meaning from that is another.
 On the other hand, when it comes to something I love I am HOOKED and can’t stop until the early hours of the morning until I’ve debugged or written something that works.
 It’s like on opposite ends of the spectrum and really tiring.
 TBF I’m pretty proud I’ve made it this far in this course 🤣